Luis Muñoz Marín International Airport: Evolution of the airport

-With the expansion of Eastern Airlines and American Airlines' facilities, turning Puerto Rico into their Caribbean hub, eight million passengers traveled through the airport as of the end of 1988.
-That same year, an investment in expansion and remodeling to the tune of $137 million was announced.

-The 1990s marked the beginning of important projects to modernize and expand the facilities and services of the airport in response to the boom in passenger and cargo movement and growth projections.

 From 1990 to 2000, several infrastructure works were carried out with an investment of approximately $128 million.
-Some of these include the expansion of the two-level access road to a maximum of 10 lanes on both levels, the new air traffic control tower (designed by Segundo Cardona FAIA of SCF Architects), a parallel taxiway connecting lanes 8 and 10, a parking garage, and the first and second phase of the Terminal B expansion, modification, and rehabilitation project.
+Some of these include the expansion of the two-level access road to a maximum of 10 lanes on both levels and the new air traffic control tower (designed by Segundo Cardona FAIA of SCF Architects).

-From 2000 to 2005, other major projects were initiated and completed such as the third phase of the rehabilitation, modification and expansion of Terminal B and the new B / C connector at a cost of $35.9 million, the construction of a new building for the Air Rescue unit at a cost of $4.1 million, and remodeling the hotel at a cost of $5 million.

 Competition from low-cost carriers, together with the financial crisis and oil price shock of 2008, led American to reduce its San Juan presence and consolidate its Caribbean hub operations at Miami.
 American eventually closed its San Juan base and retired its ATR fleet in 2013 as part of its Chapter 11 restructuring.
 That same year, the airport received major upgrades, including the new Terminal A, new pavement and expansions, new light systems, press conference rooms, consolidated security area for Terminals B, C and D as well as new fast food restaurants along its corridors.
 In 2012, the new Terminal A was opened, which is currently occupied by JetBlue Airways.

 The Airport is owned by the Ports Authority but since 2013 it is managed by Aerostar Airport Holdings, in a private public initiative through which a contract was granted to that company to operate the airport for 40 years.
 This was after observations were made by politicians in and outside of Puerto Rico, and comments were made that privatization was a better solution for the airport.
 Prior to privatization, management was changed each time a different political party in Puerto Rico took office and this caused disruption, and a lack of a long-term vision for the airport.